nwutils/nw-vue3-boilerplate/README.md

    * `package.json` version, devDeps, build nwVersion
    * `build.target` in `vite.config.js`
    * Update the Chromium/Node version numbers at the top of the README
-   * Update the Node version number in the README "Running Locally"
 1. Bump the version number, and all the npm scripts that reference the version number
 1. Run `npm run regression` after updating dependencies or other major changes to verify builds still work correctly